Life As a Geographic Information Systems Technician

 Types of Geographic Information Systems Technician

-- Geographic Information Systems Coordinator (GIS Coordinator)
+- Geographic Information Systems Specialist (GIS Specialist)

 - Information Technology Specialist (IT Specialist)

-Are There Job Opportunities for Geographic Information Systems Technicians?
+Job Opportunities for Geographic Information Systems Technicians

 The states with the most job growth for Geographic Information Systems Technician are Washington, Utah, and Nevada.
 Watch out if you plan on working in Alaska, Maryland, or Mississippi.
 These states have the worst job growth for this type of profession.